 Physics Laboratories provide analytical support to the exploration activities and carry out radiometric analyses of rock, soil and core samples, gamma-ray logging of boreholes, shielded probe logging of the trenches/outcrops, calibration of gamma-ray spectrometers (airborne/portable/ground/jeep/car-borne) for radiometric survey at fixed calibration pads at Civil Airport, Nagpur and portable calibration pads at heliborne survey base station.
 In addition, preparation of standards for radiometric analyses, Instrumental Neutron Activation Analysis (INAA), radon measurements and implementation of DAE’s Emergency Response Centres (ERC) Programme are also carried out by the Physics Laboratories.

 Physics laboratories are located at all the seven Regional Centres i.e. Northern Region, New Delhi; Southern Region, Bengaluru; Eastern Region, Jamshedpur; North Eastern Region, Shillong; Western Region, Jaipur; Central Region, Nagpur and South Central Region, Hyderabad and one Radiation Standards and Analytical (RSA) Laboratory at HQ, Hyderabad.

 The laboratories are equipped with following facilities:

-1. Gamma-ray logging of boreholes: Gamma-ray logging is the technique which is used to know the subsurface thickness of the mineralisation and the concentration of eU3O8 is determined in the range from ppm to percent level using either GM detector or scintillation detector.
+1. Gamma-ray logging of boreholes: Gamma-ray logging is the technique which is used to know the subsurface concentration and thickness of the mineralisation and equivalent uranium oxide is determined in the range from ppm to percent level using either a GM detector or a scintillation detector.